Frequently Asked Questions

 Is food provided?

-Yes!
-Campers are provided with a morning snack.
-The district does offer a federally funded summer feeding program that provides a very basic lunch to all children under 18.
-However, parents may pack their camper’s lunch if they prefer.
-Campers who stay for After Care will also receive an extra snack.
+Campers are provided with a mid-morning pre-packaged snack.
+The district also offers a federally funded summer feeding program that provides breakfast and lunch to all children under 18 free of charge.

 Is transportation to and from camp provided?